 Intended learning outcomes: Identify the basic concepts of the Toyota Production System.
-Produce an overview on lean production and a lean enterprise.
-Differentiate between the conventional view of inventory and the Japanese view.
+Produce an overview on the so-called 3M: muri, mura, and muda.

 The origin of the just-in-time concept is in the Toyota Production System.
 Here see [Toyo98].